RVgo4it/mmsgate/README.md

 docker system prune
 ```
 ## XML Configuration
-The easiest way to configure a Linphone client is with an XML configration file.
+The easiest way to configure a Linphone client is with an XML configuration file.
 A script is available to make that easier.
-It also create QR code images to make finding the XML file from the Linphone easier.
+It will also create QR code images so as to make finding the XML file from the Linphone client easier.

 Logon to the MMSGate host server as usual.